Mortgage rates hit fresh 14-year highs

 'Stability'

-At least 100,000 mortgage holders per month are coming to the end of their current deals, and face steep rises in monthly repayments.
+At least 100,000 mortgage holders per month are coming to the end of fixed-rate deals, and face steep rises in monthly repayments.

 Brokers have said there is still demand for mortgages but lenders are wary of being swamped with applications while uncertainty in the economy remains.